Jay Street–MetroTech station: Entrances and exits

 The full-time IND/BMT entrance is at the center and has a turnstile bank, token booth, and a single street stair leading to the northeast corner of Willoughby and Jay Streets, while a set of staircases and escalators and one ADA-accessible elevator lead to the northwest corner underneath 370 Jay Street, the former headquarters of the Independent Subway System.

 The other two entrances/exits are unstaffed.
 The one at the north end has a weekday-only turnstile bank and token booth, full height turnstiles, and a wide staircase to MetroTech Center and another stair and four escalators to the former New York City Transit Headquarters, a mostly vacant 13-story building at 370 Jay Street.
 These escalators were installed as part of a 1952 improvement, as were the squarish "Subway" entrance lamps that are found only in a few other places in the system.
 These were designed in Art Deco/Art Moderne style.
 The building itself has a memorial to New York City Transit workers who died in World War II.
 The entrance/exit at the south end has only full height turnstiles and two staircases leading to either side of Jay and Fulton Streets.

 The full-time BMT-only entrance is at Lawrence and Willoughby Streets near the west end.
 It has two platform stairs facing the opposite direction, a small turnstile bank, token booth, and four stairs to the two eastern corners of the aforementioned intersection.
 The stairs serve the BMT platform directly.

 There is an additional full-height turnstile entrance at the east end.
 It formerly contained a booth and has two street stairs to Bridge and Willoughby Streets, high turnstiles, and two platform stairs.
 This fare control area was the first in the system to have its service gate converted to an emergency exit.
 An exit-only escalator on the BMT platform also leads to the southeast corner's entrance/exit.

-In 2016, a new entrance to the BMT portion of the station was built as part of the AVA DoBro residential high-rise building.
-This entrance replaces an earlier entrance at the southeast corner of Willoughby and Bridge Streets, the corner where the building is located.
-The entrance, which contains stairs and an elevator, opened in June 2016 and connects to the eastern, full-height turnstile entrance.
-The MTA was hopeful that this instance would encourage developers to build other entrances to other subway stations, since AVA DoBro's developer paid for the entrance in its entirety.
+The AVA DoBro building contains stairs and an elevator, which connect to the eastern, full-height turnstile entrance.
 Unlike the elevator entrance at Jay and Willoughby Streets, this elevator entrance is not ADA-accessible.

 The station has a total of 16 staircase/escalator entrances and 2 elevator entrances.
 Full-time entrances are indicated in green, and part-time entrances are indicated in red.